What is an Economic Depression?

 1. Worsening unemployment rate

 A worsening unemployment rate is usually a common sign of an impending economic depression.
-Once the unemployment rate rises to 4%, it will already be more difficult to bring it down.
 With high jobless numbers, consumers will lose their purchasing power and eventually lower demand.

 2. Rising inflation